Which Materials are Used for Dental Implants?

 Which Materials Are Used to Make These Components?

-Titanium is the most widely used material and is used in other medical applications, like replacement joints.
-It is extremely lightweight, strong, resistant to corrosion and very biocompatible.
+The materials used for dental implant posts in Oshawa are titanium or zirconium.
+Titanium, like replacement joints, is the most widely used material in other medical applications.
+It is incredibly lightweight, strong, resistant to corrosion, and biocompatible.
 Biocompatibility is extremely important because a dental implant post must bond and integrate with the surrounding bone and gum tissue without causing any irritation or sensitivity.

+Both materials are offered at Durham Dental Solutions.
 The materials used to make implant abutments are also zirconium and titanium.
-Generally, titanium abutments are a great choice when replacing back teeth and are also frequently used when restoring front teeth.
+Generally, titanium abutments are a great choice when replacing teeth and are frequently used to restore front teeth.
 However, zirconia dental implant abutments may be preferable for front teeth dental implants in Courtice.

 Dental Implant Restorations

-Zirconia crowns and bridges are usually used when strength is needed, while all-ceramic crowns made from a lithium disilicate glass ceramic material can be used when less strength is required, such as right in the front of the mouth.
+Zirconia crowns and bridges are usually used when strength is needed.
+In contrast, all-ceramic crowns made from a lithium disilicate glass-ceramic material can be used when less strength is required, such as right in the front of the mouth.
+Implant dentures in Newcastle can be fabricated from the same materials as ordinary dentures.
+On the fit surface, fittings clip onto special implant abutments.

 Share this post